Teachers don’t have it easy when applying for jobs.

 Here’s an example of an entry level teacher’s education section:

 This example shows you drive, focus, and passion in just three bullets.
 This person may not have any formal work experience as a teacher but they clearly have what it takes to hit the ground running.

 Are you familiar with anti-plagiarism software?
 Do you build websites in your free time (most school ones could use a refresh)?
 Were you in theater back in university?

-Choosing the right technical skills for a teacher resume
+Choosing the right technical skills

 You may not associate technical skills with teaching, but with technology coming into the classroom more and more, that’s changed.

 These can be based on the school.
 Notice they use Blackboard?
 Mention you have experience with it.
 Think the photos on their website could use with some touch-ups?
-Mention your photoshop skills.
+Mention your Photoshop skills.

 Still, soft skills are always going to be more of a focus for any teacher resume.

 How to include soft skills on your resume

 The classic way to do this is to just list them.